Hamburger Menu: alternatives to mobile UI’s most controversial pattern

 If you do choose to use the hamburger, it’s probably best to label it so less savvy users know what it’s for, make it eye-catching and obviously clickable, and consider pairing it with a tab menu which makes the most popular navigation options clear.

-Alternative UI patterns
+Alternative UI patterns to the hamburger menu

 If you decide that the hamburger isn’t right for the particular design project you’re working on, you have plenty of UI alternatives to experiment with.
 Test out any of these options in an interactive prototype and measure your user engagement and experience.
 Plus check out our blog series on mobile UI patterns for more navigation inspiration.